shaneleblanc/poe-charts/README.md

 - Using poe.ninja API to retrieve currency icons and chaos equivalents.
 - Math provides rates and also Exalt equivalencies.
 - Currently using JSON data from 07/25/18 due to CORS issues.

+## TODO:
+- Select different leagues (Incursion, Incursion Hardcore, Standard)
+- Switch chart to Horizontal? (or, fit text correctly in small vertical bars at the end?)
+- Exalt Equivalency graph? (or, how to show data > 1 chaos orb?)